 What is Abstract Class in Java?

 - Abstract classes are like any other normal classes in java.
 The major difference between abstract and normal classes is creating the abstract class; we need to use the ‘ABSTARCT’ keyword.
 It is a separation of class implementation.

 - They used to define the very common features of its subclasses.
-Such a type of class referred to as Abstract class.
+Such a type of class is referred to as Abstract class.

 - Most important, we cannot create an object of an abstract class.

 - Abstract classes can contain abstract as well as non-abstract methods.
-They cannot contain a body of the abstract method that the subclass can only provide; If the subclass is not providing the implementation of the abstract method, then we have to make it ABSTRACT explicitly.
+However, they cannot contain a body of the abstract method that the subclass can only provide; If the subclass is not providing the implementation of the abstract method, then we have to make it ABSTRACT explicitly.

 - In other words, if a class contains an abstract method, then it has to define itself as ABSTARCT.

-- Using abstract classes, we can group several java classes, optimise the code, and make the code more readable and reduce redundancy.
+- We can group several java classes using abstract classes, optimise the code, and make the code more readable and reduce redundancy.
 It also provides a template for future classes.

 Syntax of Abstract Class in Java